 Music for film is often used more subliminally.
 Filmgoers become quite aware of underscore music when it comes on too strongly and it feels like they’re being manipulated to feel a certain way.
 To me, an effective score weaves its way into the other film elements and, subtly addresses and supports what’s being presented.
 Of course how nuanced or deliberate a music cue is depends on many factors.
 This is where being a good creative collaborator is essential.

-You’ve cited electronic artists like Aphex Twin as key influences in previous interviews.
-How have you applied elements from dance and experimental electronic music to your soundtracks?
+You’ve cited electronic artists like Aphex Twin as key influences.
+How have you incorporated electronic music elements in your soundtracks?

 Only when it’s entirely appropriate!
 Aphex Twin (specifically his Ambient Works) have a very unique and evocative quality.
 The old cliche of ‘soundtracks to an imaginary film’ definitely applies here.
 I listen to a lot of electronic-based music because there’s so much variety and experimentation within the genre.
 It also features a lot of technical innovation – which is always exciting!